ontor-data/Malaria-Infected-Cell-Classification/README.md

 2. Built a simple application using streamlit to classify a given image and highlight the hotspots in the image that influence the prediction
     - The hotspots has been overlayed on the image and displayed in the streamlit app
     - Included a video demo of the app using a screen recorder
-    - Bonus: deployed the streamlit app on a cloud platform (eg: heroku)

 3. Detailed approach and findings from the dataset in a 2-4 page technical report using a prefered format.
 Provided the necessary details to rationalize assumptions and choice of methods.